shamansystems/Cheap-FOCer-2/orderingGuide/readme.md

     After settling on the quantities you want, please add items to your cart and proceed with the checkout process.

     Next check out the [assembly guide](../assembly/) for suggested tools to assemble

+# Out of Stock or Discontinued Components
+Please note that JLCPCB and LCSC will often run out of stock on certain components.
+There is a chance you may have to find an alternative component with the same footprint and properties.
+Check [this page](outOfStock.md) to see if there are alternatives listed for your part.
+If not, post a github issue of where you found a new part so that others can see and we can update [this page](outOfStock.md).